Games for Health

 Games for Health are games that aim to either promote health or to prevent, diagnose or treat (chronic) diseases.
 These games, which are generally considered serious games, aim to influence health outcomes by increasing the user's knowledge and changing their behaviors through play.

 Conference

 Games for Health is also the name of series of conferences made possible in part by funding from the Robert Wood Johnson Foundation as part of their Pioneer Portfolio program.
 Games for Health is a part of the Serious Games Initiative.

-The conference has received media attention in recent years for its work to showcase the health and research implications of video games.
+The conference has received media attention for its work to showcase the health and research implications of video games.